markbrown4/gmail-angular/readme.md

       event.stopPropagation()
 ```

-The whacky restrict: 'A' limits this directive to Attributes, we'll look at Elements next.
+The whacky "restrict: 'A'" limits this directive to <b>A</b>ttributes, we'll look at <b>E</b>lements next.

 The link function fires just after the element is added to the DOM so it's safe to mess with.

-We can now start sprinkling our new stop-event attribute anywhere in the document we want this behavior to occur, note the normalised casing for both the directive name and attribute.
+We can now start sprinkling our new `stop-event` attribute anywhere in the document we want this behavior to occur, note the normalised casing for both the directive name and attribute.

 ```html
 <span class="check" ng-click="thread.selected = !thread.selected" stop-event></span>